 Our goal is to focus on data visualization, not data entry.
-We’ve just created modern charts to visualize the most important financial metrics and trends.
+We’ve created modern charts to visualize the most important financial metrics and trends.

-Before we dive in, if you want to learn more about excel dashboard templates, you should check out our training video!
+Before we dive in, if you want to learn more about Excel dashboard templates, you should check out our training video!

 - Income